ksonnet/ksonnet/docs/cli-reference/ks_prototype_describe.md

 ## ks prototype describe

-Describe a ksonnet prototype
+See more info about a prototype's output and usage

 ### Synopsis

-Output documentation, examples, and other information for some ksonnet prototype uniquely identified by some (possibly partial) `prototype-name`.
-This
+This command outputs documentation, examples, and other information for the specified prototype (identified by name).
+Specifically, this describes:
-includes:

-  1. a description of what gets generated during instantiation
+  1. What sort of component is generated
-  2. a list of parameters that are required to be passed in with CLI flags
+  2. Which parameters (required and optional) can be passed in via CLI flags to customize the component

-`prototype-name` need only contain enough of the suffix of a name to uniquely disambiguate it among known names.
-For example, 'deployment' may resolve ambiguously, in which case 'use' will fail, while 'simple-deployment' might be unique enough to resolve to 'io.ksonnet.pkg.prototype.simple-deployment'.
+  3. The file format of the generated component manifest (currently, Jsonnet only)

+### Related Commands

+* `ks prototype preview` — Preview a prototype's output without creating a component (stdout)
+* `ks prototype use` — Use the specified prototype to generate a component manifest

+### Syntax

 ```
 ks prototype describe <prototype-name>